espadrine/espadrine.github.com/blog/src/webidentity.md

     WWW-Authenticate: Identity v1 Key
       kid="2020"
       auid="VzX3h8VumdWIY7MiUCcYwnS8kz9DxdtFzQftFhLvkFkK"
-      id="ZXNwYWRyaW5l"
       lisk="Ii6JLfnbWJgcy0WtworWKRIlJIPSGkQwSAvBtQM1OEgK"

 - `Key` is the action instructing the browser to store the website’s key.
 - `2020` is the KID, placed first to ease inspection.
 - `VzX3…` is the AUID, identifying the user in all future requests.
-- `ZXNw…` is the ID, the identifier that the website relies on internally to reference the user, encoded here in base64url.
-  In our case, it is `espadrine`.
 - `Ii6J…` is the LISK, which will be used to prove that the user is who they claim to be for one hour.

+(The website can also send identifying data, such as its internal ID (eg. a username or its database’s generated `user_id`), in a payload encrypted with the WUK as key, in the Cookies header, ideally Secure and httpOnly.
+That lets it avoid a database fetch when it relies on an internally-produced ID instead of the UID provided by WebIdentity.
+That part is outside the definition of WebIdentity, however.)

-The browser stores the version (v1), the KID, the LID, the ID and the LISK in its Sync feature.
+The browser stores the version (v1), the KID, the LID and the LISK in its Sync feature.

 ## Authentication